 Each student is assigned a faculty advisor in their first year, and the advisor remains constant through the student's study at UCSD.
 Faculty advisors serve as direct contacts for the students and provide advice of a technical nature.
 Students are encouraged to contact their faculty advisor to discuss not just questions, problems, and concerns, but also progress in the degree, and advice related to careers, graduate school, and other activities.
 In addition, students are encouraged to meet the Chair or Vice-Chair if they have any specific concerns or queries.

 Programmatic questions and routine interactions related to course registration are handled by the Undergraduate Affairs Advising Office which is located on the 3rd floor of the SME building.
-The Undergraduate Affairs Coordinator meets regularly with the Department's Undergraduate Affairs Committee to handle all administrative matters and requests as well as to discuss students concerns, as appropriate.
-The Department maintains an academic file for each student to record progress and allow for appropriate monitoring and advice.
+The Undergraduate Student Affairs Advisor meets regularly with the Department's Undergraduate Affairs Committee to handle all administrative matters and requests as well as to discuss students concerns, as appropriate.
+The department maintains an academic file for each student to record progress and allow for appropriate monitoring and advice.
 The procedure is to ensure that each student takes the required courses and sequences, and maintains the prerequisite and performance standards.